ctechfilmuniversity/Making-Waves-Retrospective/README.md

 * Korg Minilogue
 * Critter & Guitari Organelle

-## Session Two - Sound Synthesis
+## Session Two - Sound Synthesis Basics and left-field approaches

-The goal of session two was to give the students a solid understanding of sound synthesis fundamentals, as well as to encourage them to experiment with more leftfield methods as well.
-The first presentation by Marco Winter focused largely on subtractive synthesis, demonstrated with the [Ableton Wavetable synthesizer](https://www.ableton.com/de/packs/wavetable/).
+The second session of the workshop aimed to provide the students with a solid understanding of sound synthesis fundamentals while also encouraging them to experiment with more left-field methods.
+Marco Winter gave the first presentation, which largely focused on subtractive and demonstrated with the [Ableton Wavetable synthesizer](https://www.ableton.com/de/packs/wavetable/).

 ![synthesis](https://user-images.githubusercontent.com/93442123/224562024-4d1ccd50-3faa-447f-bcfe-b1d0d39f23c3.jpg)

-Lara's session on her own work, influences and techniques took a different approach, hightlighting granular synthesis using orchestral samples as an alternative, more explorative way of creating sounds.
+Lara's presentation focused on her own work, influences, and techniques.
+She took a different approach, highlighting granular synthesis using orchestral samples as an alternative and more explorative way of creating sounds.

 ![lara](https://user-images.githubusercontent.com/93442123/224565359-320e0252-161d-4058-bc26-e747a61eb141.JPG)

 ## Session Three

-As a break from the two previous music-focused session, the focus of this session was on creating visuals to go alongside the final performances.
-To get to know each other further, the students presented songs that inspire them and created a [shared playlist](https://open.spotify.com/playlist/7loq1NhkBNZHofEJ2ye6yU?si=9ad230fdd12c4b2c).
+The third session took a break from the music-focused sessions and shifted the focus to creating visuals to complement the final performances.
+The students presented songs that inspire them and created a shared playlist to get to know each other better, which can be accessed here: [shared playlist](https://open.spotify.com/playlist/7loq1NhkBNZHofEJ2ye6yU?si=9ad230fdd12c4b2c).

-After the warmup, Rita introduced the class to the incredible VJing software resolume, which Giula used to create the following clip:
+After the warmup, Rita introduced the class to the powerful VJing software, Resolume.  which Giula used to create the following clip:

 ## Session Four

-Session four ventured more deeply into the generative capabilities of Ableton Live and Max Msp/Max for Live.
-The focus fot the first part were generative techniques built into Ableton Live, such as follwing action, midi probability and lfo-driven sound design.
+Session four delved deeper into the generative capabilities of Ableton Live and Max Msp/Max for Live.
+The first part of the session focused on generative techniques built into Ableton Live, such as following action, midi probability, and LFO-driven sound design.

-The second part of the theoretical session was led by Justin Robinson, who presented his generative instrument Pärtinator in addition to an overview of the Max MSP visual programming environment.
+In the second part of the theoretical session, Justin Robinson led a presentation on his generative instrument, Pärtinator, and provided an overview of the Max MSP visual programming environment.

 ## Final Performances
 ## Andreea, Jonathan